 Unlike cold sores, canker sores are not associated with herpes virus infections.

-- Write down your symptoms, including when they first started and how they may have changed or worsened over time.
+- Your symptoms, including when they first started and how they may have changed or worsened over time

-- Write down key personal information, including any recent changes or emotional stressors in your life.
+- Key personal information, including any recent changes or emotional stressors in your life

-- Write down questions to ask your doctor to make your visit more efficient.
+- Questions to ask your doctor or dentist to make your visit more efficient

 - Do I have a canker sore?